Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Methamphetamine dependency is a severe worldwide public health problem with significant medical, psychiatric, socioeconomic, and legal consequences.
 But the development of methamphetamine medications is at an early stage.
 No considerable evidence for efficacious medication treatment for meth addiction has yet emerged.
 Presently, there are no FDA-approved medications for the symptoms of meth addiction.

-Thus, psychological treatments become increasingly important in the options for intervention if you are looking for rehab for meth addiction.
+Psychological treatments are becoming more important for rehab options if you want to overcome meth addiction.
 Treatment with cognitive behavioral therapy appears to be associated with declines in meth use and other positive transformations, even over brief treatment periods.

 Throw out the stereotypical idea of an “addict” while dealing with a functioning meth addict.
-These aren’t the people pulling shopping carts up and down the sidewalks of skid row.
+These aren’t the people pulling shopping carts up and down the sidewalks of Skid Row.
 In truth, they work long hours only to keep up appearances and preserve their employment.
-They can have career success, have active social lives, and hide their substance abuse from the people they care about the most, at least for a time.
+They can find career success and have active social lives.
+They can also hide their substance abuse from loved ones, at least for a while.
 Sadly, the “functional meth addict” component comes at a high cost and risk.
-Friends and loved ones are often unaware of a problem since functional addicts are excellent at disguising their troubles and covering their tracks.
+Friends and loved ones often do not see the problem.
+Functional addicts are good at hiding their issues and covering their tracks.

 Get Your Life Back

-With the passage of the Controlled Substances Act in 1970, methamphetamine, as well as other stimulants, such as cocaine, were placed on Schedule II as drugs with a high potential for abuse which may lead to severe physiological dependence.
+In 1970, the Controlled Substances Act was passed.
+This law put methamphetamine and other stimulants, like cocaine, on Schedule II.
+These drugs have a high risk of abuse and can cause serious physical dependence.
 The 2019 National Survey on Drug Use and Health reported that roughly 2 million US citizens 12 years or older used methamphetamine in the past year, making it the second most commonly used illicit stimulant.

 What percent of meth addicts recover?
-The success rate of crystal meth users to continue sobriety after three years without any rehabilitation or substance use disorder treatment is ONLY 5%.
+The success rate for crystal meth users to stay sober after three years without treatment is only 5%.

 53